SpaceC0wb0y/SmallestSubstring_In_Text/README.md

 To add unit test you can edit the unit.js file inside the __tests__ folder

+To run unit test run the "npm test" command

 To run the program you simply need to run "node substringquestion.js"

 If you want to change the inputs change the variables text and words on lines 64 and 65